Search

 Dr. Priyanka Hansraj

 I am a family physician in Edmonton.
-I completed medical school at University of Toronto and returned back home to Edmonton for my Family Medicine residency training at University of Alberta.
+I completed medical school at University of Toronto and returned back home to Edmonton for my family medicine residency training at University of Alberta.
 In my spare time, I enjoy many arts and crafts hobbies particularly painting, sketching, knitting, and cross-stitch embroidery.

 Why are you volunteering to serve on this committee?